 Coast Guard, DHS.

-The Coast Guard is establishing a temporary safety zone on the St. Louis River in Duluth, Minnesota.
+The Coast Guard proposes to establish a safety zone on the St. Louis River in Duluth, Minnesota.
 The purpose of the safety zone is to protect the boating public from dangers associated with the cleanup operation in and around Stryker Bay.
-Entry into this zone is prohibited unless authorized by the Captain of the Port or his duly appointed representative.
+Entry into this zone will be prohibited unless authorized by the Captain of the Port or his duly appointed representative.

-Comments and material received from the public are part of the docket [CGD09-06-031] and are available for inspection or copying at U.S. Coast Guard Marine Safety Unit Duluth, 600 South Lake Ave, Canal Park, Duluth, Minnesota 55802 between the hours of 7:30 a.m. and 3:30 p.m., Monday through Friday, except Federal Holidays.Start Further Info
+You may mail comments and related material to Coast Guard Marine Safety Unit Duluth, 600 S. Lake Ave., Duluth, MN 55802.
+Coast Guard Marine Safety Unit (MSU) Duluth maintains the public docket for this rulemaking.
+Comments and material received from the public are part of the docket [CGD09-06-122] and are available for inspection or copying at U.S. Coast Guard Marine Safety Unit Duluth at the above address between the hours of 7:30 a.m. and 3:30 p.m., Monday through Friday, except Federal holidays.Start Further Info

 FOR FURTHER INFORMATION CONTACT: